Does Car Insurance Cover Animal Damage?

 Sometimes the owner would prefer to cover the damage out of pocket versus filing a claim.
 And other times, small claims court is required.
 It all depends on how the owner responds to the situation.
 If you cannot locate the dog's owner, your car insurance policy's comprehensive coverage will cover the damage.

 Often the only damage birds cause is to the windshield.
 Windshield coverage is also provided under comprehensive coverage.
 If you have a deductible, check around with local glass companies to see if they waive deductibles.

-A raccoon might seem small and harmless when it comes to a car accident, but it is still possible for them to do a lot of damage depending on what kind of car you drive.
-If you drive a compact car, be sure to get it checked out after coming in contact with a raccoon.
-Undercarriage damage is likely and can do severe damage to your vehicle if left unattended.
+A raccoon might seem small and harmless when it comes to a car accident, but it is still possible for them to do a lot of damage, depending on what kind of car you drive.
+If you hit a raccoon with your car and you drive a compact, be sure to get it checked out immediately.
+The animal is likely to have damaged the undercarriage, and that can severely affect your vehicle if left unfixed.

-Depending on your location, it is possible to come across a cow.
-As you can imagine the damage is likely to be substantial when hitting such a large animal.
-Similar to hitting a dog, the cow's owner would be responsible for damages because the cow should not be in the roadway.
+As you can imagine, your car is likely to sustain substantial damage when hitting such a large animal.
+Similar to hitting a dog, the cow's owner would be responsible for any damages because the cow should not be in the roadway.
 It is possible to file a comprehensive claim under your car insurance policy and then have your insurance company subrogate the claim.
 This means the insurance carrier would go after the animal's owner.
-Potentially your vehicle can get repaired sooner by filing the claim under your car insurance policy.
+It's possible your vehicle may be repaired sooner if you file the claim under your car insurance policy.

 Your comprehensive coverage would cover animal damage not listed here, as well.
 Comprehensive is the one coverage that protects your vehicle against physical damage to your car NOT involving a stationary object or another vehicle.
 You will also find comprehensive coverage to be helpful if you encounter storm damage, flying debris, fire, or theft.